insected/bobbae_gcp-wiki/BigQuery.md

 Unlike traditional data warehouses, BigQuery stores data in [columnar format](https://towardsdatascience.com/want-to-use-bigquery-read-this-fab36822830) in [Google File System](https://cloud.google.com/blog/products/storage-data-transfer/a-peek-behind-colossus-googles-file-system) codename [Colossus](https://pierrezemb.fr/posts/colossus-google/).

 Fully [decoupled from storage](https://medium.com/@raigonjolly/separation-of-storage-and-compute-in-bigquery-7a0084c7cbe0), the [compute layer](https://research.google/pubs/pub43438/) is responsible for receiving query statements from BigQuery users and executing them in the fastest way.
-The query engine is based on Dremel, a technology developed by Google and then published in a paper in 2010.
+The query engine is based on [Dremel](https://research.google/pubs/pub36632/).

 Each node provides a number of processing units called [BigQuery slots](https://cloud.google.com/bigquery/docs/slots) to execute the business logic of the query.
 A BigQuery slot can be considered a virtual CPU on a Dremel node.
 The calculation of the slots needed to perform a specific query is automatically managed depending on the complexity of the query and impacted data volumes.